 Another reason why I drink Arabica is its predictable taste.

 → COFFEE FACT: More than 95% of all coffee crops in Latin America is Arabica.
 In contrast, in Africa, 80% of all coffee is Robusta.
 Today, Brazil and Colombia are the top growers of Arabica coffee.
 But Brazil is also a top producer of Robusta.
-So, I prefer my Arabica from Colombia.
-(5)
+So, I prefer my Arabica from Colombia, Nicaragua and a couple of other regions.
+(4)

 4. Coffee Bean Nutritional Facts